-This program is designed for the career mobility of the Licensed Practical Nurse to transition to the role of the Registered Nurse.
+The Associate Degree in Nursing program is designed for the career mobility of the Licensed Practical Nurse to transition to the role of the Registered Nurse.
 Our accelerated degree program enables a qualified LPN to obtain an Associate Degree in Nursing.
 In addition, graduates are prepared to take the Registered Nurse Licensure Exam (NCLEX-RN) and pursue a baccalaureate degree in nursing.

-The Associate Degree in Nursing is an accelerated program that does not repeat PN school content, but instead focuses RN roles and responsibilities.
+The Associate Degree in Nursing is an accelerated program that does not repeat PN school content, but instead focuses on RN roles and responsibilities.
 Much time is devoted to preparing you to think independently and make decisions as a professional nurse.
 Content also focuses on helping you to understand the rationale behind nursing interventions, evaluating patient outcomes, and planning patient care.

 Classes run from August through the following May.
 The nursing program requires a maximum of 10 months to complete, including a month break for winter holidays.
 Whenever possible, learning experiences are scheduled during daytime hours, Monday - Friday, on the Parkville campus and at sites around Kansas City.
 Classes are typically scheduled for Mondays, Wednesdays, and Fridays, with clinicals on Tuesdays and Thursdays at Truman Medical Center, the Center for Behavioral Medicine, St. Luke's Northland Hospital, or another Kansas City community agency.